Fatialnd/Fatialnd/README.md

 - 🎓 Graduated from HackYourFuture & Igor Sikorsky Kyiv University.
 - 🌍 Based in the Netherlands 🇳🇱.
-- 🛠 Constantly learning and exploring new technologies.
-- 💬 Open to collaboration and exciting projects.

 ### 📫 Connect with Me